mootoday/www-mootoday-com/src/content/blog/my-personal-website-v2-0/index.md

 ---
-title: "My personal website v2.0"
+title: 'My personal website v2.0'
-slug: "my-personal-website-v2-0"
+slug: 'my-personal-website-v2-0'
 summary: "A complete rewrite of my personal website and blog with Svelte, Sapper, mdsvex and Tailwind CSS.
 Blog posts can be reviewed on a preview URL and discussed in a pull request.
 The site follows best practices; accessibility (a11y), top Lighthouse score, Google's web vitals, and SEO."
 createdAt: 2020-06-24T13:48:01.764Z
-tags: ["svelte", "sapper", "web development", "mdsvex", "tailwind css"]
+tags: ['svelte', 'sapper', 'web development', 'mdsvex', 'tailwind css']
 layout: blog
 ---